Search Results for: Nicole at 7

 The tricky part is clearly defining our concern.
 Zach and I discussed for months whether we thought that maybe she has an issue/disability or is within the range of normal.
 Luckily for us, the school district is required by law to provide free testing for any 3 year old whose parents request it (there is testing for younger children through early intervention as well).

 Her problems seem to lie primarily in the area of language comprehension.
 I say seems to, because it is hard to know what someone else comprehends.
-This problem is most clearly demonstrated11.28.11 Nicole in Christmas lights in a question/answer situation.
+This problem is most clearly demonstrated in a question/answer situation.
 She does not respond to most questions in a typical way.
 It’s almost as if she doesn’t understand questions or that she doesn’t understand that a question requires an answer.
-She does not answer even the most basic questions like “what is your name” or “how old are you.”
-When you ask her a question she often repeats part or all of the question or gives you a confused look and doesn’t respond at all.
+She does not answer even the most basic questions like “what is your name†or “how old are you.†When you ask her a question she often repeats part or all of the question or gives you a confused look and doesn’t respond at all.
 This problem was very clear in the testing situation because asking questions was their primary means of trying to evaluate what she knows.
 By the end of the first screening test, my concern had increased because I could see that if something didn’t change, she would have a lot of difficulty in a school setting.
 The official testing placed her at a 28 month level for comprehension which is more than a year behind her age.

 She also has difficulty following verbal instructions.
 In a group setting if a request is made of the group, she will wait until the other kids respond and watch how they respond before responding in a like manner.
 She does not seem to understand unfamiliar requests without some sort of visual que.
 I say unfamiliar because there are some routine requests that she can do on her own such as put on her shoes or sit in her seat.
-An unfamiliar request can be as simple as “point to the purple block” or “stack the blocks.”
-I observed her in a group where she was asked to circle a snowman.
-She knows what a snowman is and she can draw a circle, but she didn’t respond to the directive until she looked over and saw a peer circling a snowman.9.6.11 Nicole is ready for rain (2)
+An unfamiliar request can be as simple as “point to the purple block†or “stack the blocks.†I observed her in a group where she was asked to circle a snowman.
+She knows what a snowman is and she can draw a circle, but she didn’t respond to the directive until she looked over and saw a peer circling a snowman.

 For a long time, we had a hard time getting her to understand discipline.
 She would cry when we raised our voices at any of the children as if we were yelling at her, yet she would smile and laugh or just look confused if we scolded her.
 It was as if we were speaking a different language, she often seemed to be trying to interpret our tone or facial expression more than our words.
 We finally had a break-through in discipline when we spanked her.
 She soon learned that if we said the word spank, then she needed to stop what she was doing.